Best practices to update kernel-core in RHEL/CentOS 8

 Deepak Prasad

 He is the founder of GoLinuxCloud and brings over a decade of expertise in Linux, Python, Go, Laravel, DevOps, Kubernetes, Git, Shell scripting, OpenShift, AWS, Networking, and Security.
 With extensive experience, he excels in various domains, from development to DevOps, Networking, and Security, ensuring robust and efficient solutions for diverse projects.
-You can reach out to him on his LinkedIn profile or join on Facebook page.
+You can connect with him on his LinkedIn profile.

 Can't find what you're searching for?
 Let us assist you.